 Newquay, the county’s capital for surf culture, boasts many charming beaches which offer something for everyone.
 You can learn to surf at one of the many schools, or just laze away the day on one of the quieter more family friendly beaches such as Porth or the stunning Lusty Glaze, which has a great beachside pizzeria and rum bar with live music on most nights during the summer.
 This is a favourite with the locals and is a great place to watch the sun set.

-Watergate Bay just minutes form the lodge, and is home to Jamie Oliver’s restaurant.
-This beach is a golden stretch of sand with cafés and pubs with views to die for.
+Watergate Bay just minutes from the lodge, has a beach with a golden stretch of sand with cafés and pubs with views to die for.
 Truro, the county capital, as well as Fowey, Port Isaac and St Ives, are all easily reached for days out if you can bring yourself to leave this beautiful part of Cornwall.
 This area of Cornwall is well known for its golf, and Eagle Owl Lodge is within reach of at least five great courses ranging from The Point at Polzeath, St Enedoc, Trevose and Lanhydrock.
 Beach 5½ miles.
 Shop 2 miles, pub and restaurant ¼ mile.
 Eagle Owl Lodge can be booked together with Hen Harrier Lodge to accommodate up to 12 guests.